- Intended Audience: Pharmacists in all practice settings (this CPE is required by the Florida Board of Pharmacy for pharmacist license renewal).

 - Identify procedures for medication error reporting.

-Maria Tanzi, PharmD is an employee of Incyte Corporation.
-The opinions expressed in this article are those of the author and in no way represent the views of Incyte.
-Priti Patel, PharmD, BCPS has disclosed that she has no relevant financial disclosures.
+The following speakers, reviewers, and planning committee members have disclosed that he/she has no relevant financial disclosures.
 No one else in a position to control content has any financial relationships to disclose.

 Maria Tanzi, PharmD